Our Turkish Airlines Inflight Experiences 💺

 Forget the courtesy drinks: If you’re a nervous flyer and need a nip of something before takeoff, you’ll need to bring your own.

-In the past they’re been disrespectfully referred to as trolley-dollies.
-Now with the massive expansion of Turkish Airlines in response to the unprecedented increase in air travelers there’s no time for niceties.
+In the past they’ve been cutely if disrespectfully referred to as trolley-dollies.
+Now with the massive expansion of Turkish Airlines in response to the unprecedented increase in air travelers there’s little time for niceties.

-With even more passengers crammed into the same old planes in even smaller seat spaces, the stewards/stewardesses are intent on doing the basics before disappearing to the back for a rest
+With more passengers crammed into the same old planes in even smaller seat spaces, the stewards/stewardesses are intent on just doing the basics before disappearing to the back for a rest

 Did I mention the legroom?
-Try spending 11 hours sat in the middle of the center isle with 2 large people on either side of you and an idiot in front who insists on lowering his seat back to the maximum.
+Try spending 11 hours sat in the middle of the center isle with 2 large people on either side of you and an inconsiderate passenger in front who suddenly reclines the seat back to the maximum.

 When the food tray is delivered to you, you’ll know what it feels like to be an elephant trying to ride a tricycle.